L1nu5/L1nu5.github.io/scripts/README.md

 1. **Fresh Data Fetch**: The script attempts to fetch fresh data from all 5 Stats.fm API endpoints
 2. **Success Handling**: If successful, it saves the data to the `latest/` directory and backs up to `old/`
+3. **Auto-Commit**: The GitHub Action automatically commits and pushes the fetched data back to your repository
-3. **Failure Handling**: If the API token is expired or requests fail, it copies data from `old/` to `latest/`
+4. **Failure Handling**: If the API token is expired or requests fail, it copies data from `old/` to `latest/`
-4. **Graceful Degradation**: Your website will always have data to display, even if the API is temporarily unavailable
+5. **Graceful Degradation**: Your website will always have data to display, even if the API is temporarily unavailable

+**Note**: The workflow includes `[skip ci]` in commit messages to prevent infinite loops when pushing data updates.

 ## Error Handling